 One of the most common problems parents and players face during the recruiting process is how to understand a high school transcript.
 This isn’t surprising.
-It’s very easy to be confused by all the different ways a transcript can be interpreted.
-But it is also critical to know your grades and the numbers associated with them.
-To help keep players and parents on top of their recruiting game, here’s a quick guide to some of the different transcript terms you might hear.
+It's easy to be confused by all the different ways a transcript can be interpreted.
+But it is also very important that you know and understand your grades.
+To help keep players and parents on top of the academic component of the recruiting game, here’s a quick guide to some of the different transcript terms you might hear.

 Grade Point Average (GPA) There are different GPA’s relative to recruiting.
-But a basic GPA is calculated by adding up the point value of all classes concerned and dividing that total by the number of classes taken.
+But a basic GPA is calculated by adding up the point value of the classes concerned and dividing that total by the number of those classes.
 At most schools, an A = 4 points, a B = 3 points, a C = 2 points, a D = 1 point, and an F = 0.

 Cumulative Grade Point Average (GPA) This GPA is calculated by totaling the point value of each grade in every class you’ve taken in high school and dividing by the total number.
 This is your overall high school GPA.
 For example, if you have 30 classes on your transcript, and you got a B in 15 of them and an A in 15 of them, your cumulative GPA would be a 3.5.
 (3x15 + 4x15= 105 divided by 30=3.5)

-Semester Grade Point Average (GPA) This average refers just to the classes you’ve taken this semester.
-Report cards sent home to parents will usually list only this semester’s classes.
-So if you took six classes this semester and got 4 B’s and 2 C’s, your semester GPA would be 2.67.
+Semester Grade Point Average (GPA) This average refers just to the classes you’ve taken just this semester (or grading period).
+Report cards sent home to parents will usually list only the semester’s classes.
+So, if you took six classes this semester and got 4 B’s and 2 C’s, your semester GPA would be 2.67.
 (3x4 + 2x2=16 divided by 6=2.67) (Note: if you’re on the trimester system, the process would be the same.)

-College Prep Grade Point Average (GPA) Most high schools will identify their courses that count as college prep classes.
+College Prep or Academic Grade Point Average (GPA) Most high schools will identify their courses that count as college prep classes.
 These are classes all students must take to be eligible to attend college.
-Generally, the public high schools in a state will base their college prep classes on those required by the local state universities.
+Generally, high schools in a given state will base their college prep classes on those required by that state's public universities.
 But your high school may also offer classes that are not considered college prep.
 Maybe you’ve taken a class in auto shop or business mathematics.
 If these were not considered college prep classes, they would not count towards your college prep requirements, nor would their grades be factored into your college prep GPA.
-(The college prep GPA is sometimes referred to as an Academic GPA.)

-NCAA CORE Grade Point Average (GPA) The NCAA requires college-bound athletes to take specific classes to be eligible to compete at a Div.
+NCAA CORE Grade Point Average (GPA) The NCAA Div.
+I and II require college-bound athletes to take 16 specific classes to be eligible to compete at a Div.
 I or Div.
 II school.
 (See my book or go to the NCAA’s Eligibility Center website for details.)

 Note: Virtually all NCAA CORE classes will be College Prep classes, but not all College Prep classes will meet NCAA CORE class requirements.

-You can “guestimate” your NCAA CORE GPA by looking at your college prep GPA, but it won’t be exact.
+You can “guestimate” your NCAA CORE GPA by looking at your college prep GPA, but the two won't always be identical.
 To figure out your NCAA CORE GPA, find out from your high school which classes meet NCAA CORE course requirements.
 Once you know what these classes are, you can figure out your NCAA CORE GPA by adding up the grade point values and dividing by the total of those classes only.